ava-labs/spacesvm/README.md

 50% of the fees spent on each transaction are sent to a random space owner (as long as the randomly selected recipient is not the creator of the transaction).

-One could the SpacesVM to instead send rewards to a beneficiary chosen by whoever produces a block.
+One could modify the SpacesVM to instead send rewards to a beneficiary chosen by whoever produces a block.

 ### Fees